raymondlo84/openvino-paddlepaddle-demo/README.md

 pip install -r inference-engine/ie_bridges/python/src/requirements-dev.txt
 ```

 Compile the source code with the Python option enabled.
+It may take a few minute depending on your pc.

 ```
 export OPENVINO_BASEDIR=`pwd`